Casparboetes/Rct-eva/README.md

 ## The Important Part
 ```
 As a Teacher, from the class view I can click a button “ASK A QUESTION”.
 It shows me the name and picture of a random student to ask a question.
 Not entirely random though: RED students get ~49% of the questions YELLOW students ~33%, and GREEN students ~18%.

 ```

 - Written test for the algorithm: see Exp-eva/lib/tekstRandomizerTest.js
-- It runs 1.000.000 to check the proper perentages.
+- Run it a 1.000.000 to check the proper percentages.

 ## Running Locally
 ```